raspberrypilearning/c3-wolfram-weather-dashboard/en/step_2.md

 ## Explore weather data

 --- task ---
-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You will need to look at 'Starting Mathematica' and 'Programming in Mathematica'.
+If you have never used the Wolfram Language before, follow [this guide to get started](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) and learn to use the tool.
+Look at the sections **Starting Mathematica** and **Programming in Mathematica**.
 --- /task ---

 In this step, you will explore `WeatherData` in Wolfram.